 The appearance of the Cat Devon Rex is, as we have said, curious and atypical.
 The body, solid and muscular, is slender and of medium height, with an ample thorax.
 The head, small in size, is slightly longer than wide and the short muzzle is well developed, with a strong chin, prominent cheeks, and paws.
 The eyes are large, set well apart, lemon-shaped, and angled outward from the ear; their color is in harmony with that of the dress.

 The legs, whose bone structure is moderately fine, end in small and oval feet (the hind ones seem higher compared to the front ones).
 The tail, of medium-fine size, is long and tapers towards the tip.
-She is well covered with short, wavy hair.
+He is well covered with short, wavy hair.
 The coat is short with a fine, wavy texture.
 The eyebrows and mustaches are curly, rough, and of medium size.

 The character of the Cat Devon Rex

 The Cat Devon Rex is the exception to the rule that first impressions are always the right ones.
-He seems shy when in reality he is a lively player and a tireless runner (he seems to be among the fastest felines).
+He seems shy when in reality, he is a lively player and a tireless runner (he seems to be among the fastest felines).
 The best house for Devon Rex is filled with cat trees and towers to play with.
 This atypical cat is, moreover, very sociable: it only takes a few seconds for a bond of reciprocal sympathy to be created between him and the man.

 Calm: His morphology does not make him the calmest cat but, don't worry, some individuals are calmer than others, especially when it comes to getting warm under a blanket.
 Ask the breeder well to know the least reckless of the litter.

-Clever: His clever side will encourage him to actively participate in your life and play funny tricks on you, like tricking himself into snuggling up to you in bed!
+Clever: His clever side will encourage him to participate in your life actively and play funny tricks on you, like tricking himself into snuggling up to you in bed!

 Independent: He is more renowned for his presence with his humans than for his independence.
 He will remain a cat, free to choose to be with you or to sit on the edge of the window.